Good protection is about more than money. Make your advice stand out by giving your clients more than they might expect.

 It’s available to your clients from the day their plan starts, they don’t need to pay anything extra to use it and their partner and children can use it too.

-If your clients experience serious illness, injury or bereavement during the term of their plan, Helping Hand gives them a dedicated nurse who'll provide tailored and personal support for as long as they need it.
+If your clients experience serious illness, injury or bereavement during the term of their plan, Helping Hand gives them access to a dedicated nurse who'll provide tailored and personal support for as long as they need it.

 So, what exactly is Helping Hand?